mikewhitby/gitlab-docker-with-runner/README.md

 `docker-compose exec gitlab /usr/bin/cat /etc/gitlab/initial_root_password`

-Go to http://gitlab.local:8880/ and log in as root with the above password.
+Go to http://gitlab.local/ and log in as root with the above password.

-Click on menu -> admin -> runners and copy the registration token, then replace the one in the command below and run it:
+Click on menu -> admin -> runners and copy the registration token, then replace the one in the command below.

+Also get the network from `docker network ls` and also replace it below.

+Then run the command:

 ```
 docker compose exec gitlab-runner gitlab-runner register \